KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the security policy requires code to be type safe and the verification process is unable to verify that the code is type safe.

-    [System.Security.VerificationException]::New("the security policy requires code to be type safe and the verification process is unable to verify that the code is type safe.")
+    throw [System.Security.VerificationException]::New("the security policy requires code to be type safe and the verification process is unable to verify that the code is type safe.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Security.VerificationException.aspx)